awood1261/spirits-and-lyrics/data/episodes/hokkaido.md

 The Emishi people from the movie Princess Mononoke.
 They were referred to as The Hairy People.
 In the video game Okami, there is a wintery northern island named Kamui which is the reference to the name for gods in Ainu culture.

+## The Drink Spirit: Nikka Coffey Grain Whisky
-The Story of Masataka and Rita Taketsuru
+### The Story of Masataka and Rita Taketsuru

 The next story is about the end result of managing transition and that change in a bottle.
 A young man travels halfway across the world to learn of an alcohol that is foreign to his own native land.
 In the summer after the conclusion of World War I, Masataka Taketsuru, the son of a chemical engineer and sake maker, travels from his homeland of Hiroshima to the University of Glasgow in Scotland to study Organic Chemistry.
 His purpose of going was to unlock the secret of the one type of European alcohol that had not yet been cracked, whisky.
 During that same time, a Scottish girl named Jessie Roberta Cowan lost her fiance during World War I and her father to a heart attack.
 Finances became tight in the Cowan house and Rita’s mother decided to allow someone to stay with them and pay rent.
 The person was Masastaka.
 While staying, he and Rita grew fond of one another and they married in 1920.
 Within a few months, Masataka asked Rita to move back with him to Japan so he could begin creating Scotch in his homeland.
 The transition period for them both began when Rita agreed to move back.